Salute to the Sun is a wonderful series of exercises, comprised of seven asanas performed in a particular sequence, combined with yoga breathing.

 Caution: If you have high blood pressure, be sure to consult your doctor before practicing Salute to the Sun.

-Stand with feet and palms together.
+Stand with feet and palms together in Prayer Pose.
 Exhale completely, contracting your abdomen to squeeze all the air from your lungs.

-Inhale, contracting your buttocks as you raise your arms and arch back as far as comfortable.
-Separate your hands.
+Inhale, contracting your buttocks as you raise your arms, reaching up and back as far as comfortable.
+Separate your hands if you like.